The world's greatest shipwrecks and their treasures

 RMS Titanic

 The ship sat at the bottom of the ocean for seven decades until it was discovered in 1985 by a joint American-French expedition.
 Over the past 25 years excavators have uncovered around 5,000 artefacts from the wreckage.
-Lost valuables range from more than $300 million (£248m) worth of diamonds to a priceless manuscript by writer Joseph Conrad and five grand pianos worth thousands of dollars.
+Lost valuables range from more than $300 million (£248m) worth of diamonds to a priceless manuscript by writer Joseph Conrad, as well as five grand pianos worth thousands of dollars each.

 RMS Republic